DV

 What is the difference between DGRO and SCHD?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+DGRO (iShares Core Dividend Growth ETF) tracks Morningstar US Dividend Growth Index, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index.
 They are issued by iShares and Schwab respectively.

 Can I hold both DGRO and SCHD?